DaniloBabovic/ThreeJSBoilerplate/README.md

 ThreeJS Boilerplate for node.js
 =================================

-#### Use case
+### Usage

-If your three.js project need to be inserted into Web page of the main project, this boilerplate will save you at least one week of work.
+If your three.js project needs to be inserted into a Web page of the main project, this boilerplate will save you at least one week of work.
-This boilerplate is written in ES6 with predictive and simple structure.
+This boilerplate is written in ES6 with a predictive and simple structure.

 ### Features